kstanfo00/PID-Fan/README.md

 - Good Use of Materials

 ### Bad Stuff:
--LCD Problems
+- LCD Problems
+-

 ### Reflections
 Grant:
 Klei: I learned a lot from this project.
 Firstly, I learned how to have better time management when in class.